-This strategy helps a group of students students share and discuss ideas in order to produce a collective, agreed-upon response.
+This strategy helps a group of students share and discuss ideas in order to produce a collective, agreed-upon response.

 Why use it?